carriegreland-wq/healthcare-appointment-no-show-analysis/README.md

 ## How to Run the Project

-1. Download the dataset from Kaggle
-2. Open `appointment_noshow_analysis.ipynb` in Google Colab or Jupyter Notebook
+1. Open `appointment_noshow_analysis.ipynb` in Google Colab or Jupyter Notebook
-3. Upload the dataset file when prompted
+2. Upload the dataset file when prompted
-4. Run all cells in order
+3. Run all cells in order
-5. View the interactive Tableau dashboard via the link in the Tableau Dashboard section above
+4. View the interactive Tableau dashboard via the link in the Tableau Dashboard section above

 ## Future Improvements
 - Build a predictive model to identify high-risk no-show appointments